 - Click either the 'Acts' or the ‘Statutory Rules' buttons

 - Locate the Terrorism (Community Protection) Act 2003.

-As part of the review process, you are invited to submit your views on Victoria’s counter-terrorism legislation.
+As part of the review process, Victorians were invited to submit their views on Victoria’s counter-terrorism legislation.

-Closing date for submissions is 5pm on Monday 31 March 2014.
+The closing date for submissions was 5pm on Monday 31 March 2014.